Watch Video – How to Split First and Last Names in Google Sheets using Split Text to Columns

 One benefit of using the SPLIT function to split names (or any other text) is that it makes your results dynamic.
 This means that if you change any name, the results will automatically update to reflect the change.

 Also, note that this formula will give you all the split values.
-For example, if you only want the first name or the last name, you can’t use the SPLIT function.
+For example, if you only want the first or last names, you can’t use the SPLIT function.

 If you only want to get a part of the text (let’s say only the first name or only the last name), use the TEXT formulas method shown later in this tutorial.

-How to Split First and Last Names Using Google Sheets Split Text to Columns
+How To Separate Names in Google Sheets Using the Split Text to Columns

 Another powerful feature in Google Sheets is the “Split Text to Columns” feature.